shibotsu/tidengale-quartz/content/Spells and other abilities/Elements, Spells, abilities and status effects.md

 String cage: Conjure multiple shifting starsilver strings around oneself for a brief moment, cutting those who touch it and deflecting projectiles.
 Halo's edge: Throw a ring of shifting starsilver to cut down foes.
 Hookshot: Shoot out a hook on a string to pull oneself towards a target.
-Web of silver: Pull a siries of starsilver strings from beneath an opponent in a large circular area, cutting and impaling them.
+Web of silver: Pull a series of starsilver strings from beneath an opponent in a large circular area, cutting and impaling them.
+Argent pikes: Flung liquid starsilver onto the floor in a half-circle whilst jumping backwards, after which starsilver spikes will rise from the liquid.

 ### Flame
 Fuel breath: Swallow fuel imbued with sparkstone powder to breath out flame.